Guide

 What people ask before they make the move.

 Yes.
 Your client relationships are yours.
-The one area to check carefully is your current employment contract — many agency contracts include restrictive covenants covering clients you’ve worked with.
+The one area to check carefully is your current employment contract: many agency contracts include restrictive covenants covering clients you’ve worked with during your employment.
 We’d strongly recommend having your contract reviewed by a solicitor before you leave.
+We can’t give legal advice on your specific situation, but we’re happy to point you to people who can.

-Restrictive covenants restrict what you can do after leaving — which clients you can contact, which candidates you can approach.
-How enforceable they are depends on how well-drafted they are and the specific circumstances.
+Restrictive covenants restrict what you can do after leaving: which clients you can contact, which candidates you can approach, which sectors you can work in for a period of time.
+How enforceable they are depends on how well-drafted they are, what they actually say, and the specific circumstances.
+Courts generally enforce reasonable restrictions but not unreasonable ones.
 Get a solicitor to review your contract.
 It’s money well spent.

-You’ll pay Income Tax at the same rates as you do now, but with more control over timing and access to a wider range of deductible expenses.
-Many consultants find their effective tax position is similar or better than PAYE, particularly with a good accountant.
+Not necessarily.
+You’ll pay Income Tax at the same rates as you do now, but with more control over the timing of your payments and access to a wider range of deductible expenses.
+A self-employed consultant can legitimately deduct costs including accountancy fees, professional subscriptions, home office costs, and travel for business purposes.
+Many consultants find their effective tax position is similar or better than PAYE, particularly with a good accountant managing their affairs.
+See our self-employed tax guide for the full picture.

 Professional indemnity insurance is the main requirement.
-The cost for a recruitment consultant is typically £200 to £500 a year for a standard policy, depending on your billing level.
+This covers you if a client claims a placement caused them financial loss.
+The cost for a recruitment consultant is typically £200 to £500 a year for a standard policy, depending on your billing level and the nature of your placements.
 We have preferred suppliers and can help with introductions.

 No. You’re under no obligation to disclose what you’re considering before you resign.
-Many consultants go through the entire process — conversations, reviewing terms, deciding to proceed — before their current employer knows anything.
-That’s entirely normal.
+Many consultants go through the entire process of conversations with Unknown Potential, reviewing the terms, and deciding to proceed before their current employer knows anything.
+That’s entirely normal and appropriate.

 The agreement includes clear terms about how you leave.
 There’s no long-term lock-in.
-If you make the move and it doesn’t work for any reason, you can exit under the notice provisions.
+If you make the move and it doesn’t work for any reason, you can exit under the notice provisions in the agreement.
+Outstanding invoices and contractor arrangements are handled according to the terms.
 The goal is to make the platform work well for you, not to trap you in it.

 Ready to take the first step?